 Government Contracts & FAR Force Majeure Definition

-As it applies to government contract, and considering the translation from the French language, the definition of force majeure includes a superior or irresistible force.
+As it applies to government contract, and considering the translation from the French language, the force majeure definition includes a superior or irresistible force.
 When considering this clause in a federal contract, you want to make sure that you are dealing with an unexpected event or effect that cannot be reasonably anticipated or controlled.
 To avoid damages under the clause the agency will more than likely argue that your situation does not meet the definition.

 COVID-19 Coronavirus Pandemic Application?